Foxconn giving $100 million to UW-Madison for partnership

 - Amazon warehouse envoys rally to tweet upbeat comments about working conditions

+“We’re going to be a long-term community member in the state of Wisconsin,” said Foxconn executive Louis Woo.
+“We see ourselves as an enabler of talent, that’s creation of jobs.
+We also see us as an enabler of technology.”

-The Foxconn Institute for Research in Science and Technology, which will be created under the agreements, will be a hub for technological innovation and provide an environment for research and development initiatives in medical science, materials science, computer and data-driven science.
+The Foxconn Institute for Research in Science and Technology, to be created under the agreements, will be a hub for technological innovation and provide an environment for research and development initiatives in medical science, materials science, computer and data-driven science.

 The institute’s main location will be at the Foxconn manufacturing campus in Racine County, but it will also have a presence in Madison.